BECOMING JEWISH

 Finding B’Nai Tikvah in Walnut Creek was like finding my home.
 When I met Rabbi Asher, I told him I was interested in converting to Judaism, and we began to meet regularly to discuss the classes I had taken, the classes I continued to take, as well as other, more general questions I had about Judaism.
 Converting has just felt like the most natural thing in the world for me.
 I can see now how my whole life was leading up to it, and I’m thrilled that we are raising our daughter (who we adopted from Vietnam) in the Jewish faith as well.

-By R., a male Reform convert:
+By Ravid Netzach, a Reform male

 As we approach the Jewish Festival of Purim, our very own Mardi Gras where Jews are actually commanded to eat, drink, and be merry (and then drink some more!), we are also reminded that this is the festival of “fate.”
 It is a holiday of contradictions, of revelry and reflection.